What is NAD+ and Why Is it Important for Aging and Health?

 NAD+, or nicotinamide adenine dinucleotide, is a coenzyme found in all living cells, and it’s required for the fundamental biological processes that make life possible.
 But NAD+ levels decline as we age.
 NAD+ has two general sets of reactions in the human body: helping turn nutrients into energy as a key player in metabolism and working as a helper molecule for proteins that regulate other biological activity.
-These processes are incredibly important because they are responsible for maintaining the health of DNA, regulating circadian rhythms, and keeping humans healthier for longer.
+These processes are incredibly important because they are responsible for regulating oxidative stress and circadian rhythms while maintaining the health of DNA and keeping humans healthier for longer.

 How NAD+ Powers Health, Life, And Aging

 Open any biology textbook and you’ll learn about NAD+, which stands for nicotinamide adenine dinucleotide.
 It’s a coenzyme found in all living cells that’s required for the fundamental biological processes that make life possible, from metabolism to DNA repair.
 NAD+ is hard at work in the cells of humans and other mammals, yeast and bacteria, even plants.
 Nothing can live without NAD+, and low levels are often accompanied by negative health consequences.